reboxer/discord-oauth2/README.md

 ### `Options`

-Since the module uses a modified version of [Eris](https://github.com/abalabahaha/eris) request handler, it takes the same options, all of them default to the default Eris Client options if no options are passed.
+Since the module uses a modified version of [Eris](https://github.com/abalabahaha/eris)'s request handler, it takes the same options, all of them default to the default Eris REST options if no options are passed.

 Request handler options:
 ```
+agent: A HTTPS Agent used to proxy requests

 requestTimeout: A number of milliseconds before requests are considered timed out.

 latencyThreshold: The average request latency at which the RequestHandler will start emitting latency errors.

 ratelimiterOffset: A number of milliseconds to offset the ratelimit timing calculations by.
 ```

 Others, you can pass these options to the class constructor so you don't have to pass them each time you call a function:
 ```
-version: The Discord API version to use.
-Defaults to "v7".

 clientId: Your application's client id.

 clientSecret: Your application's client secret.